Before you begin

-- Ensure that the machine where Security Gateway is installed can reach port 443 outside the firewall.
-The machine will receive data from Dynatrace OneAgent on port 9999 on HTTPS.
+- Security Gateway receives data from the Dynatrace OneAgent on port 9999 on HTTPS.

-- If you’re going to install OneAgent on a system that runs on VMware virtual machines, install Security Gateway in a network segment that can easily reach your VMware solution.
+If you’re installing OneAgent on a system that runs on VMware, install Security Gateway in a network segment that can easily reach your VMware solution.

-For details on the platforms on which you can install Security Gateway on, see Security Gateway requirements.
+For details on the platforms on which you can install Security Gateway, see Security Gateway requirements.

 Download and run the installer